 Price and quality are the most important features of a translation.
 Since “How good should a good translation be?” is the most complex question, let’s begin with the other one instead: how much is a good translation worth?
 Rates and payment methods vary greatly from translator to translator.
 Some will ask for thousands of dollars and royalties to translate your books; others will content with the monetary equivalent of breadcrumbs.
 Now, before I go on, let me say one thing for honesty’s sake: in this article, I won’t tell you how much you should pay for a translation.
-It would be all too easy to copy the content of my Services page and advocate for why that’s exactly how much you should pay.
+It would be all too easy to copy the content of a certain page on my website and advocate for why that’s exactly how much you should pay.
 Since I’m trying to do useful posts here, I won’t do that.

 After establishing that, I can give away some secrets.